Skip to content

 Current Research:

-Isaiah is interested in understanding the visuomotor processes involved in how people with Parkinson’s disease control walking.
+Isaiah is interested in understanding the visuomotor processes involved in the speed-accuracy tradeoff during walking.

 Doctoral Student in Biomedical Engineering